11 Things that Might Happen to Your Body if You Switch from Coffee to Tea

 Your heartburn might get better

 Coffee can relax the band of muscle between your esophagus and stomach.
 When that space opens, stomach acid could splash back up and cause acid reflux.
 “You may be better off having tea, even if it has a little caffeine,” says Angelone.
 “There’s something in coffee, but we don’t know what it is.
 For some people that tend to have heartburn, coffee could make it worse—even decaf.”
-And you especially shouldn’t drink coffee on an empty stomach.
+These are the 10 body changes you go through when you quit drinking coffee.

 You’ll probably get better sleep